kubewharf/kelemetry/docs/DEV.md

 ### Component manager

-Kelemetry uses a component-oriented design.
+The code architecture of Kelemetry uses component-oriented dependency injection.
 Dependency components are automatically enabled if any of its (transitive) dependents is enabled.

 ![](https://github.com/kubewharf/kelemetry/raw/gh-pages/depgraph.png)